Kong/docs.konghq.com/app/_hub/kong-inc/serverless-functions/_index.md

 #### Upvalues

 Prior to version 0.3 of the plugin, the provided Lua code would run as the function.
-From version 0.3 onwards also a function can be returned, to allow for upvalues.
+Since version 0.3 functions can be returned, to allow the use of upvalues.

 So the older version would do this (still works with 0.3 and above):